hoangduytran/blender-manual/manual/files/import_export/usd.rst

    When disabled, erroneous data may cause crashes displaying or editing the meshes.
    This option will make the importing slower but is recommended, as data errors are not always obvious.

+Merge parent Xform
+   Allow USD primitives to merge with their Xform parent if they are the only child in the hierarchy.

 Rigging
 -------